-The General Data Protection Regulation (GDPR) is a set of rules enforced on 25th May 2018.
-The GDPR gives EU citizens more control over their personal data.
+The European Union General Data Protection Regulation 2016/679 (EU GDPR) is a set of rules enforced on 25th May 2018.
+The EU GDPR gives EU citizens more control over their personal data.
 It aims to simplify the regulatory environment for business so both citizens and businesses in the European Union can fully benefit from the digital economy.

-CloudCannon is committed to to comply with all GDPR requirements.
-We’ve added internal procedures and security measures to ensure your data remains protected.
+CloudCannon is committed to complying with all EU GDPR and UK GDPR requirements that apply to your use of our services.
+We've added internal procedures and security measures to ensure your data remains protected.

-a. capitalized terms used, but not defined, in this Addendum will have the meanings given to them in the Applicable Data Protection Laws (or, if not defined in the Applicable Data Protection Laws, the Terms);
+a. capitalized terms used, but not defined, in this Addendum will have the meanings given to them in the Applicable Data Protection Laws (or, if not defined in the Applicable Data Protection Laws, given to them in the Terms);

 b. the rules of interpretation set out in the Terms apply to this Addendum; and

-c. references to clauses are references to the clauses in this Addendum.
+c. references to paragraphs are references to the paragraphs in this Addendum.

-Applicable Data Protection Laws means EU/UK Data Protection Laws and any applicable data protection or privacy laws of any other country
+Applicable Data Protection Laws means EU/UK Data Protection Laws and the NZ Privacy Act 2020

 GDPR means the European Union General Data Protection Regulation 2016/679

-Instruction means the instructions set out in clause 3.3 or agreed under clause 3.4
+Instruction means the instructions set out in paragraph 3.4 or agreed under paragraph 3.5

-Personal Data means all Data which is personal data, personally identifiable information or personal information under Applicable Data Protection Laws (as applicable under those laws)
+Personal Data means all information which is personal data, personally identifiable information or personal information under Applicable Data Protection Laws (as applicable under those laws)

 Processing means any operation or set of operations which is performed upon Personal Data, whether or not by automated means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.
 Process has a consistent meaning